-\begin{example} A second example is instrumental quantile regression.
+\begin{example} A second example is instrumental quantile regression, which is similar to the previous example but focuses on quantiles instead of means \citep{chernozhukov2007instrumental,horowitz2007nonparametric}.
 Here, again assume a treatment $T$, outcome $Y$, and instrumental variable $Z$, but now we seek to estimate the causal effect of $T$ on the $p^\text{th}$ quantile of $Y$, for some $0 < p < 1$.
-In this case, given a quantile regression function $g$ parameterized by a set $\Theta$, the value $\theta_0$ parameterizing the true quantile regression function is assumed to be the unique solution to
+In this case, given a quantile regression function $g$ parameterized by $\theta\in\Theta$, the value $\theta_0$ corresponding to the true quantile regression function is assumed to be the unique solution to

-This is an example of \cref{eq:ident} with $X=(Z,T,Y)$ and $\rho(X;\theta) = \indicator{Y \leq g(T;\theta)} - p$. \end{example}
+This is an example of \cref{eq:ident} with $X=(T,Y,Z)$ and $\rho(X;\theta) = \indicator{Y \leq g(T;\theta)} - p$. \end{example}

-\begin{example} A third example of a problem is estimating the stationary state density ratio between two policies in offline reinforcement learning \citep{liu2018breaking,kallus19efficiently,bennett2020off}.
+\begin{example} A third example of a problem is estimating the stationary state density ratio between two policies in offline reinforcement learning \citep{liu2018breaking,kallus2022efficiently,bennett2021off}.
 Consider a Markov decision process given by an unknown transition kernel $p(S'\mid S,A)$ describing the distribution of next state $S'$ when action $A$ is taken in previous state $S$.
-Suppose $\pi_e(A\mid S),\pi_b(A\mid S)$ are two known policies assumed to induce (unknown but existing) stationary distributions on $S$, $p_e(S),p_b(S)$, which we also assume exists.
+Suppose $\pi_e(A\mid S),\pi_b(A\mid S)$ are two known policies assumed to induce unknown stationary distributions on $S$, $p_e(S),p_b(S)$, which we assume exist.
 We are interested in their ratio (generally, Radon-Nikodym derivative), $d(S)$.
 Given observations $(S,A,S')$ from $p_b(S)\pi_b(A\mid S)p(S'\mid S,A)$, we have $d(S;\theta_0)\propto d(S)$ if and only if